 - if emailed, on the date sent, unless the recipient is able to demonstrate that the email failed to be delivered.

-Each attorney and any other individual executing this Agreement on behalf of a party warrants that he or she has full and proper authority to do so and is not aware of any revocation or suspension of the relevant power of attorney or other authorisation.
+Each attorney and any other individual executing the Agreement on behalf of a party warrants that he or she has full and proper authority to do so and is not aware of any revocation or suspension of the relevant power of attorney or other authorisation.

 - is the whole agreement between the parties; and

-A delay or failure by a party in exercising a right, power or remedy arising under, or in connection with, this Agreement will not be considered a waiver of such party’s right, power or remedy.
+A delay or failure by a party in exercising a right, power or remedy arising under, or in connection with, the Agreement will not be considered a waiver of such party’s right, power or remedy.
 Any waiver must be in writing and signed by the party granting the waiver and it is only effective to the extent set out in that waiver.

 – END TERMS –